Scapegoats & Black SheepA Therapy Group for Folks Breaking Free from Family Baggage

 How much is it and can I pay with my insurance?

-This group is an affordable $40 a week to hold your spot.
+This group is priced affordably!
 For your privacy and so we don’t need to use a cookie-cutter approach, we are not contracted with insurance.
 Our price point is lower than many insurance plans’ copayments for specialty services, though, so we hope this makes us accessible!
+Reach out for more details.

 I’m really embarrassed about my family situation.
 How do I know I won’t be judged?